I am sometimes asked if I work full-time, and it makes me laugh.

 On Fridays I look forward to spending time sifting through my email folders, journal, and lists for anything I might have overlooked.
 I also read articles I’ve saved during the week and tidy up my online filing systems.

-My schedule didn’t used to look like this, time management needed to be implemented.
-Up until a couple of years ago, I used to see clients on Monday evening, Tuesday afternoon and evening, Thursday evening and Saturday mornings.
+Five years ago I was seeing clients on Monday evening, Tuesday afternoon and evening, Thursday evening and Saturday mornings.

 I would post out a couple of times a week and fit everything else in whenever.
 I multi-tasked but it wasn’t great and I felt disorganised.